 Non-surgical treatment involves wrapping the splint in a critical condition, and changing the short leg once the swelling is gone.
 Surgical options for talar neck fracture include external correction or an internal correction for open reduction.
 However, the goal of surgery is to reduce anatomy, which can be a challenge in cases of high mobility, alteration, or trauma.
 Biomechanical studies have shown that a small 2 mm malfunction of the articular surface alters the contact pressures.

-However, Consideration of soft tissue, type of fracture, and other associated injuries often refers to a specific surgical procedure.
-There are various reports of the screw, plate, and hybrid repair techniques.
+However, Consideration of soft tissue, type of fracture patella, and other associated injuries often refer to a specific surgical procedure.
+There are various reports of screw, plate, and hybrid repair techniques.
 Historically, talar neck fractures have been treated promptly with open fractures or severity.
-The theory was that rapid reduction and correction resulted in permanent blood supply to the talus.
+The theory was that rapid reduction and correction resulted in a permanent blood supply to the talus.
 New books have provided conflicting results.